Heatmap Analysis: Top 5 Web Pages to Pay Your Attention To

 - If the product prices are prominently visible to the customers.

-- Whether or not your visitors are focusing their attention on product images and demo videos.
+- If your visitors are focusing their attention on product images and demo videos.

-- The elements which are distracting your visitors, such as pop-ups, etc.
+- If any elements may distract your visitors, such as pop-ups, etc.

-- If your CTA catchy enough to attract customers.
+- If your CTA is catchy enough to attract customers.

-- The overall structuring of your page – is it good-to-go or should you make some changes.
+- If the overall structuring of your page is good-to-go or needs changes.

-- The page elements which are distracting your visitors from completing their purchase.
+- The page elements that are distracting your visitors from completing their purchase.

 - The performance of page buttons.
-For instance, the “Make Payment” button is not working properly.
+For instance, if the “Make Payment” button is not working properly.

 - The form present on the page is too lengthy and complicated for visitors to fill and proceed.

-- Clickable elements which users are not able to figure out and vice versa.
+- Clickable elements that users are not able to figure out and vice versa.